 So, who is “in” Living Stones?

 6th – 12th graders are welcome.
 We meet together for fun and fellowship, then split up for the teaching component.
-This year, 6th and 7th are together and 8th – 12th are together.
-Beginning next year, the breakdown will be 6-8th grades and 9th-12th grades.
+6-8th grades together and 9th-12th grades together.
 If that’s you (or your child), I encourage you to join us.
-We meet at various homes, so let me know you are interested and I’ll get you plugged in.
+We meet at various homes, so let us know you are interested and I’ll get you plugged in.